 Immigration for Individuals

 At Sikand Immigration Law, we represent individual foreign nationals in their applications for permanent residence, temporary resident status, and with applications to overcome inadmissibility to Canada.
+We provide personalized, tailor made solutions for our clients and their immigration needs.

 Express Entry

-Express Entry candidates will be required to complete an online profile and will be awarded points according to language proficiency, education, Canadian work experience, and other human capital factors that are deemed to lead to success in Canada.
+Express Entry candidates are required to complete an online profile and will be awarded points according to language proficiency, education, Canadian work experience, and other human capital factors that are deemed to lead to success in Canada.
 Candidates may qualify to create an Express Entry profile under the following programs: Federal Skilled Worker, Federal Skilled Trades, Canadian Experience Class or Provincial Nominee stream.

 Federal Skilled Worker